TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-asc-18456-102.md

 ## **Recommended steps**

 To fix this issue please ensure your client IP address is configured in the firewall of the server.
-You can refer to [this article](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-portal) for assistance with configuring your firewall for your Azure Database for MySQL sever.
+You can refer to [this article](https://docs.microsoft.com/azure/mysql/howto-manage-firewall-using-portal) for assistance with configuring your firewall for your Azure Database for MySQL server.

 ## **Recommended documents**